ivmai/bdwgc/docs/leak.md

 exit time, a potentially useless activity that often triggers large amounts of paging.

-The garbage collector provides leak detection support.
-This includes the following features:
+The garbage collector provides leak detection support (unless the collector is built with `NO_FIND_LEAK` macro defined).
+This includes the following
+features:

   1. Leak detection mode can be initiated at run-time by `GC_set_find_leak(1)` call at program startup instead of building the collector with `FIND_LEAK`